gluglulim/singularity/README.md

 ## Statement of individual contributions
 **Youngchae Lim**
 Functions: `strip_to_null(a_string)`, `detect_chance_to_danger_level(detects_per_day)`
-Focused on instrumentation and testing these functions from project singularity to gather coverage measurements.
-Test cases included scenarios such as checking for empty strings, leading spaces, trailing spaces, and different detection counts per day in the project software.
+-	Focused on instrumentation and testing these functions from project singularity to gather coverage measurements.
+Test cases included scenarios such as checking for empty strings, leading spaces, trailing spaces, and different detection counts per day in the project software

 **Wiktoria Zaręba**
 Functions: `fake_click(down)`, `insort_right_w_key(a, x, lo=0, hi=None, key=lambda v: v)`
-Responsible for creating new tests for these functions, resulting in a 100% coverage improvement for the first function and 98% coverage for the second function.
-Tests were created in `test_dialog.py`.
+-	Responsible for creating new tests for these two test functions, her efforts resulted in a 100% coverage improvement for the first function and 98% coverage for the second function.
+-	The first function fake_click was tested in file test_dialog.py and the second function is tested in the file test_insort.
+-	Both test were created (there was no testing provided for any of the function)
+-	The contribution for the report is all the coverage analysis for 2 chosen functions and the description of the testing as well as the overall coverage of the project before and after

 **Yuto Ishihara**
 Functions: `get_writable_file_in_dirs(filename, dir_name, outer_path=None)`, `power_state_name(self)`
-Developed test cases to cover all branches of these functions, improving coverage from 0% to 92% (first function) and to 87% (second function).
-Also checked for grammar mistakes in the report.
+-	Developed test cases to cover all branches of these functions, improving the coverage from 0% to 92% (for the first test) and to 87% (for the second test)
+-	The contribution of the report is to check everyone’s codes in order to avoid any conflict.
+Then I figured out that I was accidentally using the same code as another member so I could switch to another function before it's too late.
+I also checked for grammar mistakes and actually corrected some of them.

 **Marika Litwiniak**
 Functions: `suspicion_to_danger_level(suspicion)`, `nearest_percent(value, step=100)`
-Responsible for writing tests for the chosen functions, improving their coverage from 0% to 100%.
-Contributed to coverage analysis and writing the introduction and overall part of the report.
+-	Responsible for writing tests for the two chosen functions, and improving both of their coverage from 0% to 100%
+-	Provided coverage analysis for the chosen functions and contributed in writing the intro and overall part of the project's report

-Our group proceeded with this task through periodic meetings online/offline, found projects together, and shared testing methods and ideas.
+Our group proceeded with this task, and through periodic meetings online/offline, we found projects for the task together and shared testing methods and ideas with each other.